CKHOR002/GSCINTOUCH/README.md

 2. Go to "Personal" tab on the top right of the page. <br>
 3. Select "View API keys" <br>
 4. Create a new secret key if you do not have one. <br>
-5. Copy your secret key and paste it to the OpenAIAPIKey variable in env file.<br>
+5. Copy your secret key and paste it to the OpenAIAPIKey variable in .env file.<br>

 Consulation API Key
 1. Go to the 100ms.live website and click on the "Sign up" button at the top right corner of the page.<br>